-Too Many Adapters is my usual starting point for pre-trip research on staying connected during my travels.
+Too Many Adapters is my usual starting point for pre-trip research.
 The section “Get Connected” boasts a growing number of posts on purchasing plans in a host of different countries.
 For my trip to Spain last spring, I expected to find four cellular providers (plus various resellers) with Movistar, Vodafone and Orange all offering good coverage throughout the country.
 It looked like I could make my decision after checking out the rates and plans available at the shops and kiosks in the arrivals area of Barcelona’s El Prat airport.

 My choice: Lebara

 The Lebara kiosk was strategically located near the main exit by La Caixa Bank.
 On the day in question, it was staffed by three workers who were kept very busy.

 After my passport details were recorded, I was sent to a nearby storefront (The Airport Market) to obtain the SIM card included in my plan.
 After paying 20 EUR, I returned to the kiosk where my unlocked iPhone was set up.

 While waiting for my travel mates to arrive, I called Canada and the Netherlands on the plan.
 I couldn’t have been more pleased with the reception.
 When my friends arrived, each one decided on a data plan only (1 GB for 10 EUR), as my calling plan would more than serve our collective needs.
 When travelling with others and their mobile phones, it’s usually beneficial for everyone to purchase plans from the same provider.
 In our case, Lebara-to-Lebara calls were free, so calls between each of our phones were included in our respective plans.
 This came in handy.